pascaldekloe/jwt/README.md

 log.Print("hello ", claims.Subject)
 ```

 Commonly, agents receive a JWT uppon authentication/login.
 Then, that token is
-supplied with each request to a secured resource/API, as a proof of authority.
+included with requests to the secured resources, as a proof of authority.
+Token
-Token access is "eyes only".
-Time constraints may be used to reduce risk.
-It is
+access is “eyes only” in such scenario.
+Include and enforce more context detail
-recommended to include (and enforce) more details about the client, like a TLS
+with claims to further reduce risk.
+E.g., a session identifier or a fingerprint
-client fingerprint, to prevent use of hijacked tokens.
+of the client's TLS key can prevent usage of any hijacked tokens.

 ## High-Level API